putianyi889/Miscellaneous/扫雷/GSC Guide.md

 ## How do I save videos?
 By default, Arbiter autosaves sub10.0 beg, sub50.0 int and sub150.0 exp games to folders `/replays` and `/replays2`.
 You can customize these from `Preferences`-`Automation`.

+# Rewards

+## Cash
+Mathematically, there are cash rewards.
+However, the amount is so low that hardly anybody cares.
+(If you are still curious, the pool is usually a few hundreds of CNY shared by ~50 players.)
+We participate for honor and glory.

+## WoM resources
+From the 9th GSC, [Minesweeper Online](https://minesweeper.online/) resources are added to the pool to bring more motivation and attract international players.
+Anyone can sponsor GSC by donating resources to a dedicated account (which we are trying to apply for).
+Any kind of resources are accepted while different resources apply different allocating rules.
+All resources fall in to one of the following categories:
+- Currency: coins and gems.
+The prices of gems are relatively stable so we can do conversions.
+Currently, 1 gem = 395 coins.
+- Floating-value items: tickets and equips.

+The allocation start from the top players.
+Every player can pick either currency or **one** floating-value item.
+The amount of currency the player can get is calculated as follows:

+- The 1st can get the maximum between 200k or 5% of total currency pool.
+We calculate the ratio `p` by `p = (top prize)/pool`.
+For example, if the pool is 2M, then p=10%.
+If the pool is 5M, then the top prize is 250k and p=5%.
+- The following players can get up to `p*(remaining pool)`, rounded up.
+For example, if the pool is 2M and the first player takes 200k, then the second player can take up to 1.8M\*10%=180k.
+If the first player takes an equipment instead, then the second player can take up to 200k.
+Taking less than what you can get or taking a floating-value item will affect everyone downstream.